 As well as being uncomfortable sex can be further complicated by vaginismus – this an automatic reaction to the anticipation that sex will be painful, causing you to clench up.
 It can make penetration harder for your partner too and so he may find sex uncomfortable.

-At around the same time women go through the menopause men can also start to experience problems getting aroused and keeping an erection.
-If penetration is uncomfortable for them they can find it difficult to keep an erection – these problems can feed on each other and create a vicious circle.
+At around the same time women go through the menopause men can also start to experience problems with getting aroused and keeping an erection.
+For example, if penetration is uncomfortable for them they can find it difficult to maintain an erection.
+These problems can feed on each other and create a vicious circle.
 Gradually couples can find they start having less and less sex until their sex life has all but disappeared.

 A time to try new things…?